 - Velixo Classic

 - Acumatica, MYOB Advanced, Cegid XRP Flex, Haufe x360, Jamis Prime

 TABLE OF CONTENTS

-Use Distribution List with a desktop installation of MS Outlook to quickly distribute reports to a large number of users in a single click.
+Use Distribution List with a desktop installation of the traditional edition of MS Outlook to quickly distribute reports to a large number of users with a single click.
 Reports can be sent by e-mail or simply saved to a folder in a variety of formats.
 You have the freedom to include specific content (sheets/tabs) or use different parameters (company, branch, division, financial period, etc.) based on the recipient.
 Highly sensitive data can be password protected.